 Her research explores how healthcare clinicians receive messages in a speaking up context and how this can be enhanced to improve interprofessional communication and ultimately patient safety.
 Her experience in simulation has been from the grass roots level as an educator, through to being Chair of the national healthcare simulation body, the Australian Society for Simulation in Healthcare (ASSH).

 - PhD Candidate (University of Queensland)

 - Graduate Certificate of Education (Leadership and Management)

-Xixi Wang is a PhD student with the Department of English at the Hong Kong Polytechnic University.
+Xixi Wang is a PhD student with the Department of English and Communication at the Hong Kong Polytechnic University.
 Her research interests lie in health communication, language and communication, and discourse analysis.
 Xixi’s interest in these areas developed when she embarked on her Master’s research in health communication and was able to observe patient-provider interactions in a hospital in the United States.